RISCV-MYTH-WORKSHOP/5-stage-Pipelined-Processor-RISC-V/README.md

 We built a RISC-V core with base instruction set using TL-Verilog for RTL implementation.
 [Makerchip IDE](https://www.makerchip.com/) was used to simulate the TL-Verilog code.

-Here is the processor that I built
+Here is the processor I built

 ![pipelined_processor](https://github.com/RISCV-MYTH-WORKSHOP/5-stage-Pipelined-Processor-RISC-V/raw/master/Day3_5/Pipelined_RISC-V.png)